-If you’re reading this, it means our mission has failed and the crew are all dead.
+If you’re reading this, it means our mission failed and the crew is dead.
 Or, I’ve left my logbook laying on the counter by the coffee machine again – equally likely.

 We’ve code-named the mission Project Burndown.
 It will require sending 2.75 billion1 portable nuclear reactors into meltdown, orchestrated by a highly sophisticated piece of software.

 Planning Project Burndown’s software component has fallen to this captain, seeing as severe frostbite has incapacitated our project manager.
 We have a lean team of developers, DBAs, and sysadmins – and one helluva tight timeline.
 We’ll need to carefully arrange our work so we’ve got the right people with the right skills doing the right work at the right time.
 Needless to say, agile methodologies and solid capacity planning are of the essence.